History of Python: BeOpen

-In 2000, the Python core development team moved to BeOpen.com to form the BeOpen PythonLabs team, under the direction of early Google alum Domenic Merenda.
+In 2000, the Python core development team moved to BeOpen.com to form the BeOpen PythonLabs team.
 CNRI requested that a version 1.6 be released, summarizing Python's development up to the point at which the development team left CNRI.
 Consequently, the release schedules for 1.6 and 2.0 had a significant amount of overlap.
 Python 2.0 was the only release from BeOpen.com.
 After Python 2.0 was released by BeOpen.com, Guido van Rossum and the other PythonLabs developers joined Digital Creations.

 The Python 1.6 release included a new CNRI license that was substantially longer than the CWI license that had been used for earlier releases.
 The new license included a clause stating that the license was governed by the laws of the State of Virginia.
 The Free Software Foundation argued that the choice-of-law clause was incompatible with the GNU General Public License.
-BeOpen, CNRI and the FSF negotiated a change to Python's free software license that would make it GPL-compatible.
+BeOpen, CNRI and the FSF negotiated a change to Python's free-software license that would make it GPL-compatible.
 Python 1.6.1 is essentially the same as Python 1.6, with a few minor bug fixes, and with the new GPL-compatible license.

 Version 2

 Python 2.0, released October 2000, introduced list comprehensions, a feature borrowed from the functional programming languages SETL and Haskell.
 Python's syntax for this construct is very similar to Haskell's, apart from Haskell's preference for punctuation characters and Python's preference for alphabetic keywords.
-Python 2.0 also introduced a garbage collector capable of collecting reference cycles.
+Python 2.0 also introduced a garbage collector able to collect reference cycles.

 Python 2.1 was close to Python 1.6.1, as well as Python 2.0.
 Its license was renamed Python Software Foundation License.
-All code, documentation and specifications added, from the time of Python 2.1's alpha release on, is owned by the Python Software Foundation (PSF), a non-profit organization formed in 2001, modeled after the Apache Software Foundation.
+All code, documentation and specifications added, from the time of Python 2.1's alpha release on, is owned by the Python Software Foundation (PSF), a nonprofit organization formed in 2001, modeled after the Apache Software Foundation.
 The release included a change to the language specification to support nested scopes, like other statically scoped languages.
 (The feature was turned off by default, and not required, until Python 2.2.)

 Python 2.2 was released in December 2001; a major innovation was the unification of Python's types (types written in C) and classes (types written in Python) into one hierarchy.
 This single unification made Python's object model purely and consistently object oriented.
 Also added were generators which were inspired by Icon.